Joint Notice of Privacy Practices

 This notice describes how medical information about you may be used and disclosed by Holland Hospital, and how you can access this information.
 Please review it carefully.
 If you have any questions about this notice, please contact Holland Hospital's Privacy Officer at (616) 494-4180.

 WHO WILL FOLLOW THIS NOTICE

 This notice describes our hospital's practices and that of:

 - Any health care professional authorized to enter information into your hospital chart including physicians, their employees and other non-employees of Holland Hospital (hospital) who have been approved to provide services at the hospital.

 - All departments and units of the hospital.

 - Any member of a volunteer group we allow to help you while you are in the hospital.

-- All employees, staff and other Holland Hospital personnel including the staff of the Center for Good Health, Center for Women’s Health and Wellness, and hospital-owned clinics.
+- All employees, staff and other Holland Hospital personnel including the staff of Healthy Life Programs and hospital owned clinics.

-- All these people follow the terms of this notice.
-In this notice, each reference to “we” is meant to include all of the above entities, providers, sites and locations.
-These people, sites and locations may share medical information with each other for treatment, payment or hospital operations purposes (described in this notice).
+All these people follow the terms of this notice.
+In addition, these people, sites and locations may share medical information with each other for treatment, payment or hospital operations purposes (described in this notice).
+In this notice, each reference to "we" is meant to include all of the above entities, providers, sites and locations.

 OUR PLEDGE REGARDING MEDICAL INFORMATION